 - Stronger FTC enforcement of false “Made-in-USA” claims.

 - Rohit Chopra was a commissioner at the FTC and the leading proponent of strong enforcement against companies that knowingly deceive consumers with false Made-in-USA claims.
 President Biden appointed Chopra to run the CFBP.
 CPA believes his replacement, Lina Kahn, will continue this leadership.

-- Extending Buy American to other forms of government spending and assistance.
+- Extending Buy America to other forms of government spending and assistance.

 - Strengthen Department of Transportation localization requirements.

 - These “Buy America” flow-down statutes ensure that DOT funds given to states and counties are used on American-made steel, iron, and manufactured goods.
-President Biden committed to strengthening these rules as part of the Administration’s “historic investment in infrastructure”, but to date CPA has not seen any strengthening or expansion.
+Fortunately, DOT’s infrastructure spending has always been exempted from international procurement commitments, meaning ‘Buy America’ was an appropriate description of the rule.

 - Updating trade rules “to make sure that the U.S. and allies can use their own taxpayer dollars to spur investment in their own countries.”

 - President Biden has yet to fulfill this campaign pledge, and has taken steps to undercut our ability to use taxpayer dollars to invest domestically.

 - On January 22, 2021, nine Democratic Committee Chairs from the House of Representatives wrote the President to “encourage [the President] to give early notice to World Trade Organization (WTO) Agreement on Government Procurement (GPA) and U.S. Free Trade Agreement (FTA) partners that the United States will renegotiate procurement terms in trade pacts” and “to eliminate the trade-pact terms that prohibit the use of procurement preference for domestic firm and domestic goods.”

 - CPA expressed its concern in our response to EO 14005 that there was no direction for USTR to renegotiate these trade pacts.